 Reply all emails, flyers in backpacks…neither of these are effective ways to communicate.
 An online database that is integrated with your website and volunteer tools allows you to send a message to a group of volunteers or a group of parents.
 Send electronic newsletters to help keep members up-to-date on activities and events.
 The backbone of all communications is your organization’s website.
 Make sure to choose a platform for your website that is easy to use.

-7. Raise More Donations
+7. Your Organization Will Raise More Money Through Donations

 Membership organizations and nonprofits are relying on donations to help make up for budget shortfalls.
 To increase donations, make it easy for members to contribute.
-A donations form that allows members to quickly select a $15, $25, $100 donation is simple and really does drive additional revenues.
+A donation form that allows members to quickly select a $15, $25, $100 donation is simple and really does drive additional revenues.
 Going paperless also allows for easy collection of donations for fundraising events as well.

 8. Easy Access to the Internet